Documentation

 Plugin

-A plugin is a Python function that has a signature compatible with one of the trigger types.
-The influxdb3 create plugin command loads a Python plugin file into the server.
+A plugin is a Python function that has a signature compatible with a Processing engine trigger.

 Trigger